-Zaha Hadid Architects has completed the new Generali headquarter, a twisted tower, 170 metres high.
+Zaha Hadid Architects has completed the new Generali headquarter, a twisted tower, 170 meters high.

 A central core acts as main horizontal stiffening and resisting element.
 Inclined perimeter columns follow the twisting geometry of the tower and help to maximise office space.